hakyimlab/Training/README.md

 # Crash course into the lab

 - Go through the RStudio primers 1 to 6 (skip if they are too basic for you except for the reproducibility section)
+ 	- After finishing each of the following tutorials, fill out [this form](https://forms.gle/1BCgrensE1NdWPT99).
 	- [The Basics](https://rstudio.cloud/learn/primers/1)
 	- [Work with Data](https://rstudio.cloud/learn/primers/2)
 	- [Visualize Data](https://rstudio.cloud/learn/primers/3)